lloydw/hass-spanet/README.md

 # hass-spanet - supports new SpaNET v2 protocol

-Connect your SpaNET Spa to Home Assistant
+Control your SpaNET Spa with Home Assistant

-Provides a climate interface for managing your Spa temperature and number of sensors including heating, cleaning, sanitizing and sleeping.

 ### Current Progress